Polynomial equations

 Understanding with an example

-Let’s start with a simple equation:
+Let’s start with a simple polynomial equation of first degree:

 $$ \frac{1}{2} x + 3 = \frac{15}{2} $$